matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Versioning**

 - Secrets can be versioned.
-- Each version is assigned a version ID.
+- Each version assigned a version ID.
-- The most recent version is automatically assigned the label **latest**.
+- The most recent version automatically assigned the label **latest**.
-- Secrets cannot be modified, but they can ve disabled or deleted.
+- Secrets cannot be modified, but they can be disabled or deleted.
 - Individual versions can be selected and disabled or destroyed.

 **Secret rotation**